 Additionally, the sauna improves capillary circulation and helps your skin breathe by unclogging the pores.
 This helps disinfect the skin since you are often clogged due to oils, pollution, dead skin, and dirt.
 Getting these out of the way will result in fewer breakouts and promote clear and radiant skin.

 4. Reduced stress levels

-The heat from sauna improves circulation, relaxes muscles, and stimulates the production of endorphins, the body’s natural feel-good chemicals.
+The heat from the sauna improves circulation, relaxes muscles, and stimulates the production of endorphins, the body’s natural feel-good chemicals.

-5. Improves pain
+5. Improves chronic pain

 Endorphins released during sauna bathing also act as pain relievers.
 They may help reduce chronic pain, relieve muscle spasms, and improve arthritis and joint stiffness.

 In one study, dry sauna significantly reduced pain in patients with lower back pain to the extent that researchers suggested dry sauna therapy as an alternative or complementary option for patients with lower back pain.